-If using THOST_FTDC_OF_Close for SHFE’s positions, the result is the same with THOST_FTDC_OF_CloseYesterday.
-If using THOST_FTDC_OF_CloseToday or THOST_FTDC_OF_CloseYesterday for other exchanges, the result is the same with THOST_FTDC_OF_Close.
+If using THOST_FTDC_OF_Close for SHFE’s positions, the result is the same as THOST_FTDC_OF_CloseYesterday.
+If using THOST_FTDC_OF_CloseToday or THOST_FTDC_OF_CloseYesterday for other exchanges, the result is the same as THOST_FTDC_OF_Close.

-Note: Currently, four exchanges are all first open, first close when closing positions.
-Besides the first open and first close rule, DCE and CZCE have the rule of closing the common orders first, then the combination orders.
+Note: Currently, the four exchanges are all first open, first close when closing positions.
+Besides the first open and first close rule, DCE and CZCE have the rule of closing the common orders first, then the combinational orders.

 Order Sequence Numbers

-In CTP and exchange systems, each order has 3 groups of sequence numbers to assure the uniqueness.
+In CTP and exchange systems, each order has 3 groups of unique sequence numbers to avoid duplication.

 FrontID + SessionID + OrderRef

-After login, the trading kernel will return the FrontID and current connection’s SessionID.
-These two values are unchanged in this connection.
+After login, the trading kernel will return the FrontID and the current connection’s SessionID.
+These two values are invariable in this connection.

-The OrderRef is a field in CThostFtdcInputOrderField structure.
-To assure the uniqueness, developers can make it incremented by one from MaxOrderRef for each order in one login session.
+The OrderRef is a field in the CThostFtdcInputOrderField structure.
+To assure the uniqueness, developers can make it increment by one from MaxOrderRef for each order in one login session.
 If it is not designated, the trading kernel will assign a unique value to it automatically.

 Client programs can maintain their own sequence numbers and can cancel an order at any time via this group of sequence numbers.